vrpn/vrpn-rs/README.md

 but most of the project is independent of Tokio, so an alternative IO integration could be created.

+## Testing

+There are numerous tests.
+The default batch can be run with

+    cargo test

+Some tests are ignored by default because they require a running VRPN server, exposing a "NULL Tracker" named `Tracker0`, on the local host and default port.
+If you have that, then you can run

+    cargo test -- --ignored

+to run every test.

 ## Contributing

 Please read [CONTRIBUTING.md](CONTRIBUTING.md)